Sinus4096/Row-Column-Game/Strategies/README.md

 and the same rule defines $b(i,j)$ for the column.

 Intuition:
-Rows/columns with an even number of maximum values are considered a bit “safer,” so the score gives small bonuses when a or b) equals +1.
+Rows/columns with an even number of maximum values are considered a bit “safer,” so the score gives small bonuses when $a$ or $b$) equals $+1$.

 #### Final Move Decision